lespicker/tachyons-one-page-scroll/content/products/yukon-adventure-tour.md

 **Day 9**<br>
 A day in Kluane National Park or Haines, Alaska, followed by dinner and a workshop wrap-up.
 This is an opportunity to share images and ask for critique.

+> Traveling on a photography-led tour as a non-photographer spouse can be difficult.
+On Les Picker’s Yukon Photo Adventure, we were a total of four travelers, and I was the only one with a point-and-shoot.

+> What made this expedition so satisfying was Les’s love for the Yukon territory.
+His years of traveling the region have enabled him not only to collect a huge list of off-the-beaten path photo opportunities, but to acquire thorough knowledge of tundra and wildlife, and natural and human history.
+Throughout our ten days together, I was comfortable asking questions about it all.
+Amidst endless wilderness landscapes, Les added stories about artists, gold miners, and even bears he has gotten to know over the years.
+When possible, he introduced us to some of these people (and animals).

+> During the photo shoots, I soaked up what mattered to me.
+As the rest of the group experienced Yukon through their camera, I was encouraged to see it from my own perspective.
+No where was this more true than the night we watched the northern lights for three hours.
+Laying on a blanket, I lost myself to the sky’s incredible magic, barely aware of the nearby photographers with their tripods, whispering about camera settings.

+> I recently read a nature-inspired definition of awe that described it as a response to things we perceive as vast and which transcend the way we understand the world.
+I immediately thought of the Yukon and how Les engaged me, as well as the photographers, to see it as a very special and sacred place. <cite>Susan Newell, Pennsylvania</cite>

 **Day 10-11**<br>
 Trip to Skagway, Alaska.